Out With The Old, In With The New!

 The Impact Of Family Run Businesses

 The facility’s opening highlights the successful collaboration between A&B Richardson Engineering, Folkes Holdings, and Somers Forge, showcasing the impact of family-run businesses in shaping the region’s heavy engineering sector.
-This expansion will not only enhance A&B Richardson Engineering’s capabilities in producing the UK’ largest dies and critical machined components but also increase their capacity for welding development.
+This expansion will not only enhance A&B Richardson Engineering’s capabilities in producing the UK’s largest dies and critical machined components but also increase their capacity for welding development.
 Furthermore, it strengthens their support for Somers Forge’s operations, reinforcing our position within the defence supply chain.

 His Majesty's Lord Lieutenant of West Midlands Derrick Anderson cutting the ribbon